elephantatech/bashtoolbox/cheatsheets/tcpdump.md

 The goal of this cheat sheet is to provide you with a how tcpdump command should be executed for various scenarios you may come across.

+## Command Description

+tcpdump is the utility used if you need to monitor the network traffic to and from local linux machine.

+for more check man pages or info pages on linux

 ##### NOTE: You might need sudo access to run the command

+## Usage
 Basic syntax for monitoring traffic on eth0:

     $ tcpdump -i eth0 -ln